stdevPavelmc/mailad/AD_Requirements.md

 - User active and not locked.
 - Email property set and matching the domanin you are configuring.
-- Optionaly a specific quota for this user in the "Web Page" property ("Página Web" in this case, see the Features file for more details)
+- Optionally a specific quota for this user in the "Web Page" property ("Página Web" in this case, see the Features file for more details)